calumyan/street-foody/README.md

 ### Goals

-1. Gives users a breif intro to Vietnamese street food and food categories
+1. Gives users a brief intro to Vietnamese street food and food categories
-2. Allows users search  a place to eat based on street vendor’s name and food type
+2. Allow users to search  a place to eat based on street vendor’s name and food type
-3. Allows users sort and filter through street food based on price tags and ratings
+3. Allow users to sort and filter through street food based on price tags and ratings
-4. Allows street vendors access to online advertising by submitting forms through a url to a google form (in the future there will be a “real” server based form to fill out)
+4. Allow street vendors to access to online advertising by submitting forms through a url to a google form (in the future there will be a “real” server based form to fill out)
-5. Allows users to view each vendor's information (open hours, menu, location from a map, etc.)
+5. Allow users to view each vendor's information (open hours, menu, location from a map, etc.)